CFDHubUserGuide/UserGuide/AcessToTheCluster_test.rst

 | **Always check to be connected to the selected computing nodes before to launch the run!**
 | **All the processes running on the master or the login nodes will be killed without any advice if affecting the functionality of the whole system.**

 ..
-METTERE NOTA SU MIGRAZIONE DA NODE VG 02/01 E CHE NON SI VEDE PIU BIG-SCRATCH
+METTERE NOTA SU MIGRAZIONE DA NODE VG 02/01 E CHE NON SI VEDE PIU BIG-SCRATCH.

 .. dovrebbe essere capitolo 3.1:
 -----------------